urbste/Pi3_SLAM/README.md

 - The offline chunk creator reports per-chunk inference time and FPS; the reconstructor reports reconstruction FPS per chunk.
 - Chunks store keypoints, per-keypoint 3D, colors, and camera poses for efficient reconstruction.
 - `chunk_metadata.json` stores `chunk_length`, `overlap`, and `target_size`; the reconstructor auto-loads this.

+## Acknowledgements

+This work builds upon and uses ideas and code from the following projects:
+- [Pi3](https://github.com/yyfz/Pi3): Scalable permutation-equivariant visual geometry learning.
+We use Pi3 for chunk-wise geometry (points, local points, camera poses).
+- [MoGe](https://github.com/microsoft/MoGe): Monocular geometry with metric scale and sharp details.
+We use MoGe to recover metric scale for Pi3 reconstructions.

+Please refer to their repositories for more details and cite them when appropriate.